Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 Enhance Brightness

-Adjust brightness, contrast, color, or sharpness by a factor.
+Adjust brightness, contrast, color, or sharpness by factor.

 from PIL import ImageEnhance